facebookresearch/votenet/README.md

 Example results will be dumped in the `eval_scannet` folder (or any other folder you specify).
 In default we evaluate with both AP@0.25 and AP@0.5 with 3D IoU on axis aligned boxes.
 A properly trained VoteNet should have around 58 mAP@0.25 and 35 mAP@0.5.

+### Train on your own data

+[For Pro Users] If you have your own dataset with point clouds and annotated 3D bounding boxes, you can create a new dataset class and train VoteNet on your own data.
+To ease the proces, some tips are provided in this [doc](https://github.com/facebookresearch/votenet/blob/master/doc/tips.md).

 ## Acknowledgements
 We want to thank Erik Wijmans for his PointNet++ implementation in Pytorch ([original codebase](https://github.com/erikwijmans/Pointnet2_PyTorch)).